 In March 2022, we started seeing very strong enrollment numbers for the 2023-2024 fiscal year; with the support from the Board, we decided to fully implement the salary grid we had created prior to the pandemic.
 While these increases will be seen in the next fiscal year, it is important to note that this decision was made and communicated to the staff before the end of the 2022-2023 fiscal year.

 The school’s financial statements can be found by searching for “Montessori Academy of London” on the Canada Revenue Agency website’s List of Charities.

-Thank you Donors!
-Your ongoing support allows us to augment our Montessori programs, improve our services (like lunch!) and continue to create welcoming environments for our students.
+As a registered charity, Montessori Academy of London is committed to investing every dollar into our school and students’ experience.
+Your ongoing support makes an incredible difference as it allows us to augment our Montessori programs, improve our services and continue to create welcoming environments for our students for years to come.

 We are so grateful to all of you.
 Please take a moment to view our donor listing, as we give thanks to everyone who has contributed to the many areas that make our school so special: https://montessori.on.ca/thank-you/